 You may also continue with the Duke of Edinburgh Award Scheme and each year a number of sixth-formers go for gold.

 German and art AS students visit Berlin each year to study the city’s wonderful buildings, public spaces and art museums.
-In 2010, members of Swithun Choir enjoyed a performance tour in the Loire.
+In 2010, members of Swithun Choir enjoyed a performance tour in the Loire and in 2014 toured Hong Kong.

 Examples of other tours include the sixth-form cultural tour to New York for pupils to make the most of its architecture, history, politics, art and entertainment including a Broadway show and workshop.